osmarks/potatOS/privacy/index.md

 By using potatOS, agreeing to be bound by these terms, misusing potatOS, installing potatOS, reading about potatOS, knowing about these terms, knowing anyone who is bound by these terms, disusing potatOS, reading these terms, or thinking of anything related to these terms, you agree to be bound by these terms both until the last stars in the universe burn out and the last black holes evaporate and retroactively, arbitrarily far into the past.
 This privacy policy may be updated at any time and at all times the latest revision applies.

 You agree additionally to the following Unicode characters: א U+05D0 HEBREW LETTER ALEF and ⬡ U+2B21[^6] WHITE HEXAGON.
-A string constant may continue from one line to the next, but the exact contents of such a string are unspecified
+A string constant may continue from one line to the next, but the exact contents of such a string are unspecified.

 [^6]: Those who find collisions in hash functions cannot be trusted and may be banned at any time.